mohammadRezaPegah/downzone/README.md

 - Colored and informative messages (Info, Success, Warning, Error)
 - Interactive validation of links file
 - Progress display for each download
+- ASCII Downzone

 ---

 ## Features

 1. **Timezone Selection:** Choose your timezone from a predefined list before starting downloads.
+2. **Custom Download Directory:** Choose any destination directory (e.g. external hard drive) instead of the default `~/Downloads`.
+3. **Sleep Prevention:** Prevents macOS and Linux systems from entering sleep mode during waiting and download periods.
+- On macOS, caffeinate is used.
+- On Linux, systemd-inhibit is used if available.
-2. **Start & End Time:** Set the download window dynamically; the script will wait until the start time and stop automatically at the end time.
+4. **Start & End Time:** Set the download window dynamically; the script will wait until the start time and stop automatically at the end time.
-3. **Links File:** Provide a text file (`links.txt`) containing all URLs to download.
+5. **Links File:** Provide a text file (`links.txt`) containing all URLs to download.
 The script validates the file path interactively.
-4. **Resume & Retry:** Downloads are resumable and will retry up to 3 times if a failure occurs.
+6. **Resume & Retry:** Downloads are resumable and will retry up to 3 times if a failure occurs.
-5. **Progress & Messages:** Download progress is shown in the terminal along with colored status messages.
+7. **Progress & Messages:** Download progress is shown in the terminal along with colored status messages.
-6. **Safe Execution:** The script will **never stop** due to individual download failures and will continue to the next link.
+8. **Safe Execution:** The script will **never stop** due to individual download failures and will continue to the next link.
+9. **ASCII Banner:** Displays a large DOWNZONE banner with license and copyright information at startup.

 ---